Vamckis/Proverbs/Readme.md

 ### Begin with end in mind
 - All things are created twice.
 There's a mental or first creation, and a physical or second ceartion, to all things.
+- Management is doing things right, Leadership is doing right things.
+- Success is not in having things, but having mastery, victory over self.
+-

+Put first things first

+## Public Victory
+### Think win-win
+seek first to understand, then to be understood synergize sharpen the saw